-- Milks: Condensed milk, canned evaporated milk, powdered milk and/or buttermilk, though the buttermilk is expensive and can be made with vinegar.
+- Milks: Condensed milk, canned evaporated milk, powdered milk, and/or buttermilk, though the buttermilk is expensive and can be made with milk mixed with vinegar.
 Alternative milk if you use (covered below in more detail under Preparedness.)

 - Nuts & Dried Fruits: While you can use them for baking, they’re also great snacks.

 - Mixes: Look for mixes, from cakes to muffins to pancake, both to have on hand if you’re ill and need easy options and if you don’t bake.
 Consider picking up a few that don’t need added eggs.
 Most will need oil.
 Bisquick, if it’s something you’ll use.

 Pets & How to think about them when Stocking Your Pantry for Coronavirus: